DFE-Digital/architecture/principles/business-architecture-principles.md

 ## 1. Align with business strategy

-Business architecture should always align with, and prioritise activities that support, DfE’s overall strategy and goals
+Business architecture should always align with, and prioritise activities that support, DfE’s overall strategy and goals.

 **Rationale**

-*	Ensures that architectural recommendations and decisions regarding DfE’s capabilities, organisation and information directly support DfE’s strategy and goals
+*	Ensures that architectural recommendations and decisions regarding DfE’s capabilities, organisation and information directly support DfE’s strategy and goals.
-*	Business architecture helps determine the structures that enable strategy to be executed effectively and efficiently
+*	Business architecture helps determine the structures that enable strategy to be executed effectively and efficiently.

 **Implications**

-*	All business architecture initiatives must demonstrate how they contribute to DfEs overall strategy and goals
+*	All business architecture initiatives must demonstrate how they contribute to DfEs overall strategy and goals.
-*	A solid understanding of DfE strategy and goals is a pre-requisite to embarking on business architecture
+*	A solid understanding of DfE strategy and goals is a pre-requisite to embarking on business architecture.

 ## 2. The business drives the narrative

 Business architecture activities are driven by the stakeholder voice.
-Business architects should be able to link work back to stakeholder requirements and present architecture options and alternatives based on requirements for stakeholders to review and approve
+Business architects should be able to link work back to stakeholder requirements and present architecture options and alternatives based on requirements for stakeholders to review and approve.

 **Rationale**

-*	Satisfying stakeholder requirements provides an increased chance of delivering improvements through architecture lead business change
+*	Satisfying stakeholder requirements provides an increased chance of delivering improvements through architecture lead business change.

 **Implications**

-*	All business architecture initiatives must demonstrate how they contribute to business success
+*	All business architecture initiatives must demonstrate how they contribute to business success.
-*	Stakeholders play an important part in business architecture, their buy in and active engagement are essential to success
+*	Stakeholders play an important part in business architecture, their buy in and active engagement are essential to success.

 ## 3. The greater the scope the greater the benefit

-When mapping and analysing always aim to include as many of the core business architecture elements (capabilities, organisation, information and value streams) and as wide a view of the business as possible
+When mapping and analysing always aim to include as many of the core business architecture elements (capabilities, organisation, information and value streams) and as wide a view of the business as possible.

 **Rationale**

-*	Mapping in isolation will only provide a sliced view of an organisation, limiting analysis and limiting the ability to identify improvements
+*	Mapping in isolation will only provide a sliced view of an organisation, limiting analysis and limiting the ability to identify improvements.
-*	Mapping all elements and relating elements to each other exponentially increases understanding of an organisation
+*	Mapping all elements and relating elements to each other exponentially increases understanding of an organisation.

 **Implications**

-*	Time and effort required to map may be significant
+*	Time and effort required to map may be significant.
-*	Time and effort required to maintain maps may be significant
+*	Time and effort required to maintain maps may be significant.

-## 4. The ultimate aim of business architecture is to increase organisational value
+## 4. The aim of business architecture is to increase organisational value

 Focus on identifying, creating, and optimising value.
-Prioritise activities that generate measurable outcomes or improvements for the DfE, rather than engaging in projects with unclear or marginal value
+Prioritise activities that generate measurable outcomes or improvements for the DfE, rather than engaging in projects with unclear or marginal value.

 **Rationale**

-*	The DfE, as a public body and  must demonstrate value for money
+*	The DfE, as a public body and  must demonstrate value for money.
 *

 **Implications**